-While most of those new taxes have not yet taken effect, July’s gas tax and vehicle fee hikes alone were enough to cancel out Pritzker’s signature campaign promise of middle-class tax relief under a proposed progressive income tax overhaul, which goes before voters in November 2020.
-Any income tax savings middle-class households might see under the most optimistic “fair tax” scenario were immediately eclipsed by the magnitude of those tax and fee hikes.
+Those tax and vehicle fee hikes alone were enough to cancel out Pritzker’s signature campaign promise of middle-class tax relief under a proposed progressive income tax overhaul, which goes before voters in November 2020.
+Any income tax savings middle-class households might see under the most optimistic “fair tax” scenario were immediately eclipsed by the doubled gas tax and vehicle fee increases.

 And while Pritzker has delivered on some of his key campaign promises – such as legalizing recreational marijuana and expanding Illinois’ presence of casinos – his stances against corruption and partisan abuses have remained rhetorical at best.

 Despite widespread support among Illinois voters for an end to partisan gerrymandering, Pritzker has yet to follow his promise to pursue redistricting reform with concrete action.
 In 2018 alone, Michigan, Missouri, Colorado and Utah approved constitutional amendments to end gerrymandering.

 Moreover, Pritzker’s anti-corruption rhetoric was belied by his $45 billion capital plan, which came packed with pork-barrel spending and lawmaker self-dealing.
 Pritzker, who himself is under federal investigation for tax fraud, has remained largely silent as an ongoing federal corruption probe has circled in on Springfield and Chicago’s top power brokers, including state Sen. Martin Sandoval who engineered the capital plan and gas tax.